pinecone-io/examples/learn/README.md

 Start by clicking File > Open Notebook in the top left menu of Google Colab and be sure to click the GitHub tab.
 You can then either:

-1. Paste the full URL (including the `.ipynb` extension) into the URL bar in the modal, or you can enter `pinecone-io` (which is the Pinecone.io GitHub organization name) and then enter `pinecone-io/examples` in the repository field:
+1. Paste the full URL (including the `.ipynb` extension) into the URL bar in the modal, or you can enter `pinecone-io` (which is the Pinecone GitHub organization name) and then enter `pinecone-io/examples` in the repository field:

 ![Import Notebook to Google Colab](./images/import-pinecone-notebook-in-google-collab.png)